Svetlana88-n/Iron-oxide-magnetic-nanoparticles-for-hyperthermia/README.md

-# Aptamer–protein binding dataset (project template)

-Publication-ready **dataset project template** for the course *Extraction and preparation of chemical information*.
-Students move from a research topic to a structured, validated dataset with documented sources, extraction steps, cleaning pipeline, reports, and citation metadata.

-**Example topic:** Aptamer–protein binding dataset (replace with your own project in `project.json`).
+# Iron oxide magnetic nanoparticles for hyperthermia

 ## Scientific task

-Collect experimentally reported aptamer–protein binding measurements (sequences, targets, affinity values, assay context) so they can be compared across literature and database sources.
+Magnetic iron oxide nanoparticles used for heat generation under an alternating magnetic field.
+The system includes nanoparticle composition, size, coating, synthesis route, measurement conditions, and heating performance.

 ## What is one record?

-One **record** = one experimentally reported aptamer–protein binding measurement from a specific source (one row in `data/processed/dataset.csv`).
-See `project.json` and `reports/practice_01_record_and_schema.md`.
+One **record** = one experimentally reported heating measurement (SAR or SLP value) for one specific iron oxide nanoparticle sample under one defined set of AMF conditions (one row in `data/processed/dataset.csv`).

 ## Repository structure